 Invite one or two new or continuing members to board meetings so more members become acquainted with total WiNUP activities.

-Ask chairmen of standing or special committees to invite other members to help on special activities.
+Ask chairs of standing or special committees to invite other members to help on special activities.

 Try rotating committee responsibilities such as the chapter newsletter and/or program announcement responsibilities.
 New ideas and fresh talent could evolve.